 - No subdivisions found.

-The symptoms of cystic fibrosis result because mucus secretions, which are normally thin and slippery and serve as a protective lubricant, are abnormally thick and sticky.
+The symptoms of cystic fibrosis result because mucus secretions are abnormally thick and sticky, whereas normally they are thin and slippery and serve as a protective lubricant.
 Other secreted material such as saliva, sweat and digestive juices may also be affected.
 These abnormal secretions can clog up vital tubes, ducts and passageways throughout the body.